githubotoro/laxmi-crypt-fund-smart-contract/README.md

 </a>
 </div>

-This project is inspired from Neeraj Vora's directoral "Phir Hera Pheri" (2006).
+This project is inspired from Neeraj Vora's directorial "Phir Hera Pheri" (2006).
 It's a Web3 parody of "Laxmi Chit Fund" on Polygon Mumbai Testnet.
 Whenever an investment is made, there is 50% chance of getting it doubled, and 50% chance of losing it all.
 "Save on Mainnet, Spend on Testnet!", that's our motto. 😄

 <!-- ABOUT THE PROJECT -->